cisagov/ScubaGear/baselines/defender.md

 Notifications to inform users and help educate them on the proper use of sensitive information SHOULD be enabled in the custom policy.

 <!--Policy: MS.DEFENDER.4.141; Criticality: SHOULD -->
-- _Rationale:_ Some users may not be aware of agency policies on the properly using sensitive information.
+- _Rationale:_ Some users may not be aware of agency policies on properly using sensitive information.
 Enabling notifications provides positive feedback to users when accessing sensitive information.